buckeye1038/OSUCapstoneProject/README.md

 Install node.js.
 For Linux, the default package manager will have it.
 For os x, I use [homebrew](http://brew.sh/).
 For Windows, idk, I think there might be a .exe file you can download.
 From the project root, run `npm install` to install the node modules defined in package.json To run the unit tests, run `npm test`.
 Mocha is the testing framework

+The website for the application is hosted [here](http://meeting-assistant.mybluemix.net/).